 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Automated Content Distribution Stage – Summary
+WordPress Traffic Automation System: Content Syndication Stage – Summary

-Once your site and plugins have been set up and configured, all you then need to do to automatically drive traffic is post new content regularly.
+Once your website and plugins have been fully set up and expertly configured, all you have to do is post great content on a regular basis to automatically drive web traffic.

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is covered in the next article in the WordPress Traffic System series.
+Once you have configured your WordPress site, the next step is to optimize as much of the process as can be improved.
+This step is covered in the next section of our WordPress Traffic Automation System series.